-Clearing Litter and Debris Remove any trash, dead plant material, and tree leaves that may build up in the rocked channel or sediment trap after a storm.
-Focus on debris that blocks the inlet to ensure good flow of storm water into curbcut garden (do this as needed).
+Clearing Litter and Debris Remove any trash, dead plant material and tree leaves that may build up in the rocked channel after a storm.
+Focus on debris that blocks the inlet to ensure good flow of storm water into curb-cut garden (do this infrequently/ as needed).